HERA-Team/hera_mc/INSTALL.md

 2. interface:
 The recommended program and simple directions are found here:  https://postgresapp.com/.
+(Note that step 3 below may differ if you install a different interface than used here.)

 3. databases:
 The app will initialize three databases `postgres`, `template1`, and `<username>`, where username